-I was in the sixth grade when I got my first pair of UGG boots.
+I was in year six when I got my first pair of UGG boots.
 I went with my mom, who was 43-years-old at the time, and also purchasing her first pair.
 Hers were sand and tall, while mine were chestnut and short.
-And for the next five Chicago winters, we wore them almost every day — and had the ice melt stains to prove it.
-I wore my UGGs to school, to cheerleading practice, and, as haunting Facebook photos show, on my eighth-grade class trip to Washington, D.C.
-I wasn’t alone.
+And for the next five winters, we wore them almost every day—and had the ice melt stains to prove it.
+I wore my UGGs to school, to cheerleading practice, and, as haunting Facebook photos show, on my year eight school excursion I wasn’t alone.
 Almost every girl on the trip wore them, most often paired with yoga pants and the same tie-dye sweatshirt we all bought at the airport.
 As most girls who were teens in 2008 will tell you, UGGs were the epitome of style.

-My interest in the boot waned when I entered high school.
+My interest in the boot waned towards year ten.
 While there, I started reading fashion magazines religiously, most of which were calling them “ugly,” and began experimenting with clothes that weren’t also on everyone else.
 I lay my UGGs to rest.
 The celebrity sightings tapered off over the years as well.
-Sure, Shia LaBeouf wore a Pennsylvania Senior Games T-shirt with joggers and UGGs in 2014; Pharrell Williams donned UGGs on the red carpet that same year; and Diana Ross wore UGGs and a sweatsuit (how 2020 of her) in 2017, but, otherwise, they fell off of my radar as the footwear of choice.
+Sure, Shia LaBeouf wore a Pennsylvania Senior Games T-shirt with joggers and UGGs in 2014; Pharrell Williams donned UGGs on the red carpet that same year; and Diana Ross wore UGGs and a sweatsuit (how 2021 of her) in 2017, but, otherwise, they fell off of my radar as the footwear of choice.

 That is, until 2020, when the prospect of quarantining in my Brooklyn apartment for an undetermined amount of time led me to reconsider my ban on what people in fashion view as a divisive shoe.